 I have a bachelor’s degree and prerequisite courses

-If you have earned a bachelor’s degree and will have completed all required pre-pharmacy coursework by the summer of 2020, you may apply for admission into the first professional (P1) year of the PharmD program via the PharmCAS application.
+If you have earned a bachelor’s degree and will have completed all required pre-pharmacy coursework by the summer prior to Fall semester of matriculation, you may apply for admission into the first professional (P1) year of the PharmD program via the PharmCAS application.
 If you are interested in DIRECT-ENTRY admission, please see the application requirements and prerequisites below.
 For more information about the admissions requirements, please visit our PharmCAS School Page.

 Transcripts must be submitted directly to PharmCAS.

 Any foreign coursework must be evaluated by World Education Services (WES) Inc. and submitted directly to PharmCAS

 (OPTIONAL): PCAT EXAM (Pharmacy College Admission Test) is optional

 Scores may be submitted directly to PharmCAS (use PCAT score code 104)